How To Mount A TV On a Brick Wall In 6 Easy Steps

 4. Install Brackets On The TV

-TV mounts come with brackets you need to install on your TV, and these are what actually attach the TV to the mount and wall.
-These typically come with their own screws, so you don’t have to worry about digging around your toolbox for the right size.
+TV mounts come with brackets you need to install on your TV, which attach the TV to the mount and wall.
+These typically come with their own screws, so you don’t have to worry about digging around your toolbox for the correct size.

-Using your screwdriver, snugly fit the brackets to the TV.
-Don’t overtighten the screws or you might risk stripping them.
+Using your screwdriver, attach the brackets to the TV.
+Don’t overtighten the screws, or you might risk stripping them.

 5. Mount The TV

 If you have a very heavy TV, ask a friend or loved one to help with this step.
-Adjust your TV’s power cord as necessary during this step, because it might get in the way.
-Other cords should be left to plug-in later, like any Ethernet, HDMI, or cable inputs you may have.
+Adjust your TV’s power cord because it might get in the way.
+Other cords should be left to plug in later, like any Ethernet, HDMI, or cable inputs you may have.

-Raise the TV and mount the brackets onto the top lip of the mount and hook them into place.
+Raise the TV, mount the brackets onto the top lip of the mount, and hook them into place.
 If your mount has any locking tabs or screws, engage them at this time.
-Refer to your mount’s documentation before mounting the TV so you have a good idea of how exactly the mount and brackets lock together.
+Refer to your mount’s documentation before mounting the TV to see how the mount and brackets lock together.

 Related Read: How Much Does It Cost to Mount a TV?